gmoskal/react-formless/packages/utils/README.md

 # `@react-formless/utils`

-This is a set of functions that I found very useful when writing typescript/react applications.
+The set of functions that I found very useful when writing typescript/react applications.

 ## extend function